People News Roundup: Prince Harry and Meghan begin farewell royal events; Jurors in Robert Durst's California murder trail see clips and more

 Los Angeles prosecutors on Wednesday played parts of movies they said incriminate Robert Durst, the New York real estate heir charged with murdering his best friend to cover up his killing of his ex-wife.
 Durst, 76, was the subject of a 2015 Emmy-award winning HBO documentary, "The Jinx: The Life and Deaths of Robert Durst," and a feature film about his marriage called "All Good Things."

-Former movie producer Harvey Weinstein, who was convicted of rape and sexual assault last week, was being transferred to New York's Rikers Island jail complex from Bellevue Hospital on Thursday after undergoing heart surgery, according to his spokesman.
-Weinstein was in the process of being moved shortly after 1 p.m.
-(1800 GMT), said his spokesman, Juda Engelmayer.
-He was taken to Bellevue following his conviction on Feb.
-24.
+Former movie producer Harvey Weinstein, who was convicted of rape and sexual assault last week, was transferred to New York's Rikers Island jail complex from Bellevue Hospital on Thursday after undergoing a procedure to clear a heart blockage.
+Weinstein arrived in Rikers' North Infirmary Command section, which houses inmates requiring medical care, by midafternoon, according to jail records.
+The move came after Weinstein underwent the procedure on Wednesday, according to his spokesman, Juda Engelmayer.

 (With inputs from agencies.)